List of Sanctuary characters: Kate Freelander

 Kate Freelander, played by Agam Darshi (seasons 2–3; recurring season 4) is a con-artist with Cabal connection and has a vast knowledge of their tactics and movements.
-She was born in Mombai but raised in Chicago, and left after her father (who was a safecracker for a gang) was murdered by Jimmy, a former gang member who later assists Magnus.
+She was born in Mumbai but raised in Chicago, and left after her father (who was a safecracker for a gang) was murdered by Jimmy, a former gang member who later assists Magnus.
 She first appears in the second-season premiere, "End of Nights".
 She reluctantly switches sides to the Sanctuary after she is head hunted by the Cabal, and assists them combating the Vampire-hybrids.
 She becomes a member of the Sanctuary, taking over Ashley's duties, and helps recapture an Abnormal she accidentally released that now thinks she is its mother.
 In an alternate future, she and Will had a son named Magnus Zimmerman, though being in the probable future, their relationship never took place.
 However she expresses by far the most concern for Will during his disappearance suggesting she has feelings for him.
 When Will is brought to the edge of death to contact Kali, Kate shows great concern for him, telling him he will return and doesn't give up on him, even when he's apparently gone and is visibly relieved when he returns to life.
 She also shows great concern for Will in Metamorphosis, and several times appears about to tell him something and then turning away.
 She is absent for much of season four, having agreed to go underground to help the Hollow Earth Abnormals as they attempt to rebuild their society.
 This decision is heavily influenced by her blossoming romance with Garris, one of their leaders.